Nutrient-Rich Foods for Healthy Hair Growth- Stronger, Shinier Hair Starts Here

 Key Nutrients for Hair Growth

-Iron helps red blood cells carry oxygen to hair follicles, supporting growth and preventing hair loss.
+Iron helps red blood cells deliver oxygen to hair follicles.
+Low iron levels can cause hair thinning or loss.

 6. Omega-3 Fatty Acids